mojilala/API-GraphQL-Partnership/README.md

-# [WIP] MojiLaLa Partnership GraphQL API Documentation
+# MojiLaLa Partnership GraphQL API Documentation

 12,000 original stickers by 300+ artists all over the world.